Darlene-13/Darlene-13/README.md

-# 👋 Hey there, I’m Darlene Nasimiyu
+# 👋 Hey there, I’m Darlene Wendie Nasimiyu

-I'm a passionate **Junior Developer** growing in the world of **web development**, **backend engineering**, and **data science**.
+I fell in love with Backend .....naming variables sucks I'm a passionate **Junior Developer** growing in the world of **web development**, **backend engineering**, and **data science**.
 I love building tech that’s clean, impactful, and user-friendly.